MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 The Dynamics Admin Center will appear.
 This is where you can install the solution and make other configurations.

-### Install and configure the Guides solution
+## Install and configure the Guides solution

 1. Before installing the solution, you need to increase the email attachment size to 128MB (131072kb).
 To do that:

-    a.
-Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx) and sign in with the user credentials you created when you signed up for the Guides trial.
+    1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx) and sign in with the user credentials you created when you signed up for the Guides trial.

-    b.
-Select the newly created Guides instance from the list of instances, and then select the **Open** button as shown below:
+    2. Select the newly created Guides instance from the list of instances, and then select the **Open** button as shown below:

     ![Admin Center with Open button selected)](media/admin-center-open-button.PNG "Admin Center with Open button selected")